-- 9.2.1.
-Once some packages of routes/schemes to be delivered in the short-term have been identified and confirmed, these should be added into HCC's highways delivery programmes.
-This would then see schemes go through HCC's project validation process, have concept designs developed, undergo further stakeholder engagement and, if there are no major obstacles and funding is available, the schemes can then be designed in detail and delivered. - 9.2.2.
+- 9.2.4.
 Highway improvement programmes separate from the LCWIP will continue to be delivered in the coming years but there are a few key steps that could be taken to align delivery of non-LCWIP highway schemes with the LCWIP, most of which would be covered by a firm commitment to following the principles of Gear Change and the design guidance contained in LTN 1/20 when delivering new highways infrastructure.
-Some important examples of this would be: - Minimising the delivery of shared footways on new schemes, and instead seeking to provide separate facilities for pedestrians and cyclists wherever possible. - Committing to avoiding speed cushions when adding traffic calming to streets, instead referring to LTN 1/20 for guidance on cycle-friendly traffic calming - Using cycle-friendly gulley covers (i.e., gulley covers which wheels can't get stuck in) and replacing dangerous gulley covers for cyclists
+Some important examples of this would be: - Minimising the delivery of shared footways on new schemes, and instead seeking to provide separate facilities for pedestrians and cyclists wherever possible. - Committing to avoiding speed cushions when adding traffic calming to streets, instead referring to LTN 1/20 for guidance on cycle-friendly traffic calming - Using cycle-friendly gulley covers (i.e., gulley covers which wheels can't get stuck in) and replacing dangerous gulley covers for cyclists - 9.2.5.

-9.2.3.
 Consideration will also be given to the interaction of LCWIP schemes with other packages of works, such as the Bus Service Improvement Plan, where limited carriageway space may lead to competing or supporting proposals for road space reallocation for walking, cycling and bus priority measures.
 Whilst infrastructure proposals have already been omitted from the centre of the city for this reason (as set out in 7.4.4), similar uncertainties may emerge elsewhere, and further analysis will therefore be required as to how the greatest benefits for active and sustainable travel can be achieved within physical and technical constraints.
 These constraints and opportunities will be considering through ongoing transport planning discussions with key stakeholders, and as part of the project validation process.